For Students: Music

 Do you sing in the shower..... strange question or not?
 I thought, like me, everyone sings in the shower.
 I thought it was as normal as pressing play, pause, rewind and fast-forward when listening to music, but it seems that most people here in Lviv, Ukraine, are split on this.
 I can't imagine a world without singing in the shower or music...

 Talking of music.
 Have you ever been to a gig?
 How close were you to the stage?
 Were you close enough to smell the sweat of the frontman? or maybe you were too busy in a mosh pit to be worried about the band.
 Were the support(s) act any good?
 Maybe they were rubbish or they were really good and are an up-and-coming band.
-And how was the sounds?
+And how was the sound?
 The sound differs at different venues and some really have poor acoustics.
-Maybe you haven't been to a gig because every time you try to buy a ticket for the band or signer you want to see, they are sold out and the only way to get a ticket is from a tout and their prices are sky-high and out of your budget.
+Maybe you haven't been to a gig because every time you try to buy a ticket for the band or singer you want to see, they are sold out and the only way to get a ticket is from a tout and their prices are sky-high and out of your budget.

 To hear someone say they aren't really into music is one of the saddest things to hear.
 Music brings out so much emotion.
 Who doesn't put on their headphones/earphones and listen to music when they go to the gym?
 The music we choose helps motivate us.
 We might play a whole album, just a single, or just some different tracks from different artists.
 If you're ever in need of some gym-inspiration, check out the Rock IV soundtrack with its perfect theme song Eye of the Tiger to get your working that extra-bit harder